SubjectRefresh/refresh/README.md

 ### Collaborators

-This was made by @pbexe, OliCallaghan, BakerBoy11, Popey456963, Developius, TomEmmerson.
+This was made by pbexe, OliCallaghan, BakerBoy11, Popey456963, Developius, TomEmmerson.

 ### List of files